netlore/OpenAKC/index.md

 It can perform search/replace functions on files delivered by SCP, perhaps limiting a user to SCP files only into a specific folder.

-And it can present the user with a brief questionaire at login, asking them why they are logging on, perhaps so that the session recording can more easily be tied to a change request.
+And it can present the user with a brief questionnaire at login, asking them why they are logging on, perhaps so that the session recording can more easily be tied to a change request.

 ### Why OpenAKC?

 There are already several commercial products in this space, and they do a fine job... but they are typically expensive, and are not focussed on Linux, so lack some of the features described above.

-Additionally, the exising tools manage access through the control of "secret" information... they therefore contain secret keys and information which could threaten your security if they were to leak, since someone could use those secrets to gain access to your systems independent of the security system, potentially without your knowledge.
+Additionally, the existing tools manage access through the control of "secret" information... they therefore contain secret keys and information which could threaten your security if they were to leak, since someone could use those secrets to gain access to your systems independent of the security system, potentially without your knowledge.
 OpenAKC works differently, it only stores non-sensitive information and controls access by delivering this where it is needed in real time... it DOES NOT have administrative access to your systems, does not "log in" to modify passwords or keys... only calls an encrypted API on demand to query if a given user should be granted access.
-In this way, OpenAKC does not have any private keys which could leak, and the agent running on each system is only called on demand, running as a non-privilaged user.
+In this way, OpenAKC does not have any private keys which could leak, and the agent running on each system is only called on demand, running as a non-privileged user.

-OpenAKC is open source, so it can easily be extended in house, and we would be happy to consider including new functionality you create via Github.
-It even calls a user defined script before and after authentication is performed, so that functionality can easily be exteneded.
+OpenAKC is open source, so it can easily be extended in house, and we would be happy to consider including new functionality you create via GitHub.
+It even calls a user defined script before and after authentication is performed, so that functionality can easily be extended.

 ### Documentation

 Documentation is always evolving, and OpenAKC is no exception.
-At the time of writing, the focus has been on getting the code ready for release, so be aware that some of the documentation is still incomplete, but we are working on it, and would welcome contributions via Github.
+At the time of writing, the focus has been on getting the code ready for release, so be aware that some of the documentation is still incomplete, but we are working on it, and would welcome contributions via GitHub.

 The current document can be found here - [Documentation](https://github.com/netlore/OpenAKC/raw/master/docs/OpenAKC_Admin_Guide.pdf)

-There are also a number of examples and demo's on our youtube page here - [Demo Videos](https://www.youtube.com/channel/UCI1hoep-rTNVggG25jHkbiA)
+There are also a number of examples and demo's on our YouTube page here - [Demo Videos](https://www.youtube.com/channel/UCI1hoep-rTNVggG25jHkbiA)

 ### Where to get OpenAKC?

-The "Quickstart Guide" on Github does describe how to build your own packages, but by far the easiest way to start working with OpenAKC would be to add one of the OS repo's provided.
-Again, if you have a platform we do not currently support, please let us know... a balance between packaging and implementing new features has to be maintained, so some less common platforms may ultimately be supported with an install script, rather than a package as this will be necessary to support any non-Linux platforms also (tho these will not have access to some of the Linux specific features such as "capabilities")
+The "Quickstart Guide" on GitHub does describe how to build your own packages, but by far the easiest way to start working with OpenAKC would be to add one of the OS repo's provided.
+Again, if you have a platform we do not currently support, please let us know... a balance between packaging and implementing new features has to be maintained, so some less common platforms may ultimately be supported with an install script, rather than a package as this will be necessary to support any non-Linux platforms also (thou these will not have access to some of the Linux specific features such as "capabilities")

 Please see the download page here to see the available OS repo's - [DOWNLOAD](https://netlore.github.io/OpenAKC/download/)

 ### Support or Contact

-Again, at the time of writing, the documentation is still not complete, but feel free to contact via Github, Youtube, or via email - [Contact](mailto:james@fsck.co.uk?subject=[OpenAKC]%20Contact%20Form%20Query) and we’ll help you sort it out.
+Again, at the time of writing, the documentation is still not complete, but feel free to contact via GitHub, YouTube, or via email - [Contact](mailto:james@fsck.co.uk?subject=[OpenAKC]%20Contact%20Form%20Query) and we’ll help you sort it out.

 We're always keen for new ideas for examples, as more demo videos need to be made!